Skip to content

 The Meander River originates in the Anatolian highlands and flows southwest for approximately 363 miles, passing through fertile valleys before emptying into the Aegean Sea near the ancient city of Miletus.

-The river’s winding course is so characteristic that it gave rise to the term "meander" in English, which refers to a winding or intricate path.
+The river’s winding course gave rise to the term "meander" in Greek, then English, which refers to a winding or intricate path.

 Shown: Peleus